cfsengineering/CEASIOMpy/CONTRIBUTING.md

 #### Conda

 It is highly recommended to use conda (or miniconda) for CEASIOMpy.
-Some libraries could could be complicated to install without it.
+Some libraries could be complicated to install without it.
 If you install the default environment as explain in the [installation procedure](https://ceasiompy.readthedocs.io/en/latest/user_guide/installation.html#miniconda) you should then have all the requirements you need to run and develop CEASIOMpy.

 #### Formatting

-We try use [Black](https://github.com/psf/black) as a formatting tool.
-It should be install in the CEASIOMpy conda environment, if not, you can install it with:
+We try to use [Black](https://github.com/psf/black) as a formatting tool.
+It should be installed in the CEASIOMpy conda environment, if not, you can install it with:

 ```sh
 pip install black